CAUTION – HOW TO GET OUT OF THE PIT

 When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 Dysfunctional is to be abnormal and/or emotionally impaired.
-A dysfunctional person is not emotionally stable, secure, or peaceful.
+A dysfunctional person is emotionally unstable, insecure, or controlling.
 They are usually full of unreasonable anger and anxiety.
-Also, a dysfunctional person is someone who can be impaired by alcohol, drugs, mental illness, addiction, etc.
+Also, a dysfunctional person can be impaired by alcohol, drugs, mental illness, addiction, etc.

 Abuse is the mistreatment of others that causes physical, emotional, and mental harm.
 Abuse also includes using insulting, coarse, or bad language about or to someone.

-Offenses are resentments, hurt feelings, and displeasure from the pain of unfairness, mistreatment, disrespect, betrayal, nonacceptance, and being ignored.
+Offenses develop resentments from hurt feelings.
+We are offended by unfairness, mistreatment, disrespect, betrayal, nonacceptance, and being ignored.

 My Story

-My transformation began at eight years old when I heard the good news about Jesus Christ, and I believed.
-After asking Him to come into my heart, I felt His life come into me, and I felt hope for the first time.
+My transformation began at eight years old, when I heard the good news about Jesus Christ and believed.
+After asking Him to come into my heart, I felt love and hope for the first time.
 I continued to live in a dysfunctional and abusive home where painful memories and the related emotional stress continued to build up.
 Because I didn’t feel safe, I became anxious.
-In addition, I was lonely and discontent, which led to different escaping behaviors.
-And, I became angry from the mistreatment.
-Though both my parents professed to be “Christians,” they continued to sin because of offenses in their hearts from the repressed painful memories of their dysfunctional pasts.
+In addition, I was lonely and discontent, which led to different escape behaviors.
+And I became angry at the mistreatment.
+Both my parents professed to be “Christians.”
+But they continued to sin because of offenses in their hearts from the repressed painful memories of their dysfunctional pasts.

 My first marriage was to a hurting “Christian” man, who would be abusive because of the offenses in his heart.
 As a result, I became depressed, even more insecure, angry, and controlling.
 I realized I needed to change for the sake of my children, students, and friendships.
 So, I went to several psychologists; read many self-help books; and attended several bible-study groups, but did not experience any change in my life.
 These activities only exposed the depravity of my heart.
 And since my repressed painful memories weren’t transformed, I continued to act out of my wounded heart.
 I ended up having to separate from and then divorce my first husband.
 Because I trusted in God, I saw many miracles as He helped me go through the divorce and custody battle.
 This story is in the post called: Trust God to Keep His Promises.

-Because we live in a sinful world with self-centered people, not one of us can escape from having painful memories and negative heart issues.
-Therefore, we all need inner life transformation.
+Because we live in a sinful world with self-centered people, not one of us can escape painful memories and negative heart issues.
+Therefore, we all need an inner-life transformation.
 Unresolved negative issues affect all our relationships and even our destiny.
 You can expose them by paying attention to what you think, say, and do.

 Working through unresolved negative issues takes time, but it is well worth the time.
 I have been working on my negative heart issues for the past 20+ years, and I have seen incredible results in my life, marriage, family, and workplace relationships.
-Now, I am mindful of what I say and how I react, I can correct my behavior by changing my thinking, so I can love from a pure heart.
-I refer to the “issues” worksheet pages on my website to resolve the negative memories from my past, which create negative issues in the present.
-I am also quicker to recognize when I become offended from other people’s negative issues, so I can forgive and remove the offense out of my heart.
+After healing my memories, I am mindful of what I say and how I react.
+Now I can correct my behavior by changing my thinking to love from a pure heart.
+I refer to the “issues” worksheet pages on my website to resolve memories that create current behavior problems.
+I am also quicker to recognize when I become offended by other people’s negative issues, so I can forgive and remove the offense from my heart.
 To learn more about how our words have power read: WORDS HAVE POWER—Part I: Overcoming The Destruction of Offensive Words and WORDS HAVE POWER—PART II: Words produce death or life energy.

-I was the perfect person to test what worked and did not work for transforming a hurting heart into a loving heart.
-With each negative issue, I asked God to show me why I reacted with unloving behavior, and how I need to change.
-God showed me how to heal the hurts and offenses in my heart with the truth in the Bible using specific prayer requests outlined next.
-This process is described in detail in my website hopeforcompletehealing.com.
+I was the perfect person to test what worked and what did not in transforming a hurting heart into a loving heart.
+With each negative issue, I asked God to show me why I reacted unlovingly and how I needed to change.
+God showed me how to heal the hurts and offenses in my heart with the truth in the Bible, using specific prayer requests outlined next.
+This process is described in detail on my website hopeforcompletehealing.com.

 For each negative issue, I asked God to: